J4NN0/nazi-study/README.md

 In the remaining hours the program will try to stop you from yourself.

 # Extra
-This (troll) idea is born looking at one my friend that he was studying non-stop until lunch or dinner they were not ready.
+This (troll) idea is born looking at one my friend that she was studying non-stop until lunch or dinner they were not ready.
 She does this stuff all days and then we think together for a solution and here i am!
 She will love me, i know it.